-The sentence that convicted Miquel Roldán: "He was beside himself"
+The sentence that convicted Miquel Roldán: "He was out of his mind"

-The teacher tried to contact his former student by all means and even went so far as to pursue him to the institute where he studied
+The teacher tried to contact his former student by all means and even went so far as to go to the institute where he studied.

 Miquel Roldán presents his book 'Innocent of me'